jonhjelm/docs-and-training/tutorials/services/python_async_waiter.md

 should receive an xml file containing a formal description of the webservice.

 Now, register the webservice's `startWaiter` method as a CAxMan service using the workflow-editor GUI.
-See [level-2 tutorials](../level_2_modifying_workflows) for details on how to do that.
+See the tutorial on [service registration](../workflows/basics_service_registration.md) for details on how to do that.
 Make sure that you select _asynchronous service_ during the registration.

 You can now create a simple workflow which contains only your newly created